jrcharney/ArchWSLPlusPlus/doc/00-START_HERE.md

 1. [What to do when things won't install in ArchLinux](Part5/01-ItWontInstall.md)
 2. [What to do with `:Zone.Identifer` files](Part5/02-ItMakesZIFiles.md) - These annoying files that are generated when moving a file to a folder on WSL do have one good thing about them?
 A reason to make a `.gitignore` file.
+3. [What to do when WSL stops running](Part5/03-ItStopsRunning.md) - The straw the broke the camel's back.
+WSL is good, but using Linux is better.

 ### Future troubleshooting